starterkit-io/starterkit/README.md

 8. Next, you need to add Heroku PostgreSQL to your heroku app.
 To do this, type `heroku addons:create heroku-postgresql:hobby-dev`.
 9. Then, you will need to do the same for Heroku Redis.
 Type `heroku addons:create heroku-redis:hobby-dev`.
 10. As the starterkit pre-built with all the user authentication features such as forget password, it is tightly coupled with an email service and for our choice, we chose SparkPost.
 To add SparkPost, type `heroku addons:create sparkpost`.
+11. This starterkit is also equiped with the finest NodeJS monitoring service, Trace by RisingStack.
+To enable it, we need to type `heroku addons:create trace:lite`.
-11. Finally, you deploy the starterkit by typing `git push heroku master`.
+12. Finally, you deploy the starterkit by typing `git push heroku master`.
-12. Once the deployment is done, you can type `http://<app-name-in-alphanumeric-without-space>.herokuapp.com` into your browser to see your shiny new application.
+13. Once the deployment is done, you can type `http://<app-name-in-alphanumeric-without-space>.herokuapp.com` into your browser to see your shiny new application.
-13. Done.
+14. Done.
 Easy peasy.

 ## Dependencies